 By Michelle M. Sharp, Founder and Content Creator of Meet the Minnesota Makers

-Keepsake’s newest enclosed seating area sits amid a grove of apple trees, whose fruit is turned onsite into naturally fermented cider — then sold at their tasting room and in liquor stores and restaurants throughout the metro.
+Keepsake’s tasting room and seating areas are nestled amid a grove of apple trees, whose fruit is turned on site into naturally fermented cider.
+They sell this same cider at their orchard-adjacent tasting room and in liquor stores and restaurants throughout Minnesota.
 The orchard was founded with an emphasis on community and sustainability.
-In addition to their organic grove, the majority of the rest of the fruit they press is grown within 30 miles of their farm.
+In addition to their organic apples, they partner with a handful of local orchards to source the fruit they press.

-A cider averages 12-20 months of fermentation before it’s ready to release.
+Keepsake’s ciders average 12-20 months of fermentation and aging before they are ready to release.
 To make their ciders, Nate doesn’t depend on recipes, but rather “It’s more of a dance.”
 Each year the apples will be different and Keepsake’s ciders allow the fruit to speak for itself.
 The flavor profiles of their beverages vary greatly.
 Nate considers it to be a great compliment when someone sits down to a tasting flight and declares that every single cider tastes different.
 It’s Keepsake’s goal to have each of their ciders “have a distinct voice.”

 Follow @keepsakecidery on Facebook and Instagram for special events and bottling sneak peeks.